 One 2015 study found that one puff from a nicotine-free shisha pen contained enough propylene glycol and glycerol, two common base liquids, to cause irritation.

-When vaporized, these substances may potentially form cancer-causing, or carcinogenic, compounds.
+When vaporized, these substances may potentially form cancer-causing compounds.

 Inflammation